PgNetwork01/minecraft-server-setup-docs/README.md

-# Minecraft Server Setup Guide
+# Minecraft Java Edition Server Setup Guide

 This guide explains how to set up and host a Minecraft server on **PC**, **VPS**, and **Mobile (using Termux)**.